sr39/gizmo-debug/scripts/gizmo_documentation.md

 The code requires a few common libraries to run.
 On most clusters, these are considered standard and can be loaded through some sort of module system.
 Consult your local sysadmin or the user guide for your machine for details.
 For many of the computers at national centers (or if you're at any of the schools where many of our other users are located), the Makefile within the source code will already have notes specifically telling you how to load the modules for that machine.
 For example, on the XSEDE "Stampede" machine, you just need to include the line "module load intel mvapich2 gsl hdf5 fftw2" in your `.bashrc` or `.bash_profile` file (or enter it into the command line before compiling), then link to the libraries in the Makefile as is currently done (open the Makefile and search "Stampede" to see these instructions -- there are similar instructions for all other pre-programmed machines within the Makefile, so take a look).

-The necessary libraries are: MPI, GSL, FFTW2, and HDF5:
+The necessary libraries are: MPI, GSL, FFTW (version 2 or 3), and HDF5:

 + **MPI** - the ‘Message Passing Interface’ (version 1.0 or higher).
 Many vendor supplied versions exist, in addition to excellent open source implementations, e.g. MPICH ([`http://www-unix.mcs.anl.gov/mpi/mpich`](http://www-unix.mcs.anl.gov/mpi/mpich)), or OpenMPI ([`https://www.open-mpi.org`](https://www.open-mpi.org)).

 + **GSL** - the GNU scientific library.
 This open-source package can be obtained at [`http://www.gnu.org/software/gsl`](http://www.gnu.org/software/gsl), for example.
 This is used for numerical integration for pre-computing various tables.

-+ **FFTW2** - the ‘Fastest Fourier Transform in the West’.
++ **FFTW** - the ‘Fastest Fourier Transform in the West’.
 This open-source package can be obtained at [`http://www.fftw.org`](http://www.fftw.org).
-Note that the MPI-capable version 2.x of FFTW is required: version 3.x changes many of the calling and naming conventions (if someone wishes to upgrade the code for FFTW3, it would be welcome).
+Note that the MPI-capable version FFTW is required, however **either** of version 2.x or 3.x now work with GIZMO.
+The default code compilation will assume version 2.x (i.e. FFTW2).
+Version 3.x changes many of the calling and naming conventions, so if you are using version 3, you must set the compile-time flag `USE_FFTW3` so that the syntax of the code is appropriately modified (otherwise it will crash or fail to compile).
+Thanks to Takashi Okamoto for coding the FFTW3 compatibility.
 FFTW is only needed for simulations that use the TreePM algorithm.
 FFTW needs to be compiled with parallel support enabled.
 This can be achieved by passing the option - -enable-mpi to its configure script.
 You also need to match the appropriate prefix (single or double precision or "noprefix", to the compiled version of FFTW): flags for the appropriate prefix are in the Config.sh file, or can be directly included in the Makefile.

 + **HDF5** - the ‘Hierarchical Data Format’ (available at [`http://portal.hdfgroup.org/display/support`](http://portal.hdfgroup.org/display/support)).
 This optional library is only needed when one wants to read or write snapshot files in HDF format, although this is strongly recommended (and the default code behavior).
 It is possible to compile and use the code without this library.
 Note that, like FFTW2, at some point the versions of HDF5 altered the syntax for calling certain functions.
 If you use HDF5 after version 1.6 or so, you may need to include the flag `-DH5_USE_16_API` in the line following `HDF5INCL` in the GIZMO Makefile, to enable backwards-compatibility (note that it is perfectly compatible with hdf5 1.8 and 1.10, with the appropriate flags).
 See the Makefile for details.